James M. Burnet: Style and influences

-Impressed by the work of David Wilkie, whose Blind Fiddler John Burnet was then engraving, and the Dutch paintings he saw in London, especially those of Aelbert Cuyp and Paulus Potter, James was inspired towards a naturalistic approach in his paintings.
+Impressed by the work of David Wilkie, whose The Blind Fiddler John Burnet was then engraving, and the Dutch paintings he saw in London, especially those of Aelbert Cuyp and Paulus Potter, James was inspired towards a naturalistic approach in his paintings.
 He had a studio in Chelsea – his address is given in the Royal Academy catalogues as 26, St. George's Row – and based his landscapes on sketches made in the area around Fulham and Battersea, which was then still largely rural.
 He exhibited at the Royal Academy between 1812 and 1814.
 Many of his paintings feature cattle.
 Allan Cunningham wrote:Some of our cattle-painters, imagining that the more flesh cows have the more milk they will give, have plumped them up into a condition for the butcher, but not for the milk-pail.
 Burnet knew that a moderately lean cow produced most milk, and in this way he drew them.
 But in all that he did he desired to tell a story.
 This he knew would give interest to his works, and produce at the same time action, expression, and variety.
 Nor did he confine his studies to the fields alone: he made himself familiar with the indoor as well as outdoor economy of a farmer's household during seed-time, summer, harvest, and winter; he left no implement of husbandry unsketched, and scarcely any employment of the husbandman without delineation.
 While sketching in the fields he also made detailed notes about the effects of light and cloud formations.

 Legacy

 Burnet died of tuberculosis, a painter "of no common power", at Lee (then in Kent) on 27 July 1816, at the age of 28, and was buried in Lewisham churchyard.

 Two paintings, once belonging to noted collector John Sheepshanks are in the Victoria and Albert Museum.
-Burnet is also represented at the Tate, the Aberdeen Art Gallery, and numerous other British Museums.
+Burnet is also represented at the Tate, Aberdeen Art Gallery, and numerous other British museums.